itthinx/affiliates/readme.txt

 19. User Registration - Settings of the built-in User Registration integration, granting affiliates commissions on referred new users and customers.

 == Changelog ==

+= 2.14.1 =
+* Added a parameter set to the filter invoked when the new affiliate notification is sent to the site administrator.
+* Added the affiliates_new_affiliate_registration_headers filter.

 = 2.14.0 =
 * Added the $create_affiliate_userdata global which provides affiliate registration data in